-To underscore the importance of clarifying what is a fruit, here are some usage or reference to the term: (1) Technically, the “kernel” of corn and the “grain” of rice are a fruit called “caryopsis”. (a botanical reference to fruit as a plant organ); (2) The mango tree is a fruit. (referring to the mango tree as a fruit crop); and (3) This banana fruit tastes good. (referring to the banana fruit as a food item that is generally consumed raw).
+To underscore the importance of clarifying what is a fruit, here are some usages or reference to the term: (1) Technically, the “kernel” of corn and the “grain” of rice are a fruit called “caryopsis”. (a botanical reference to fruit as a plant organ); (2) The mango tree is a fruit. (referring to the mango tree as a fruit crop); and (3) This banana fruit tastes good. (referring to the banana fruit as a food item that is generally consumed raw).
 To add to the confusion, here is a common but contrasting statement: "I will go to the market to buy fresh tomato vegetable" (for consumption of the tomato fruit as a vegetable).

-In fact, the question Is tomato a fruit or a vegetable? is not new.
+The question "Is tomato a fruit or a vegetable?" is not new.
 The question is so valid that it became a legal issue more than a century ago.

-Botanically speaking, tomatoes are the fruit of a vine (emphasis supplied), just as are cucumbers, squashes, beans, and peas.
-But in the common language of the people, whether sellers or consumers of provisions, all these are vegetables (emphasis supplied) which are grown in kitchen gardens, and which, whether eaten cooked or raw, are, like potatoes, carrots, parsnips, turnips, beets, cauliflower, cabbage, celery, and lettuce, usually served at dinner in, with, or after the soup, fish, or meats which constitute the principal part of the repast, and not, like fruits generally, as dessert.
+Botanically speaking, tomatoes are the fruit of a vine, just as are cucumbers, squashes, beans, and peas.
+But in the common language of the people, whether sellers or consumers of provisions, all these are vegetables which are grown in kitchen gardens, and which, whether eaten cooked or raw, are, like potatoes, carrots, parsnips, turnips, beets, cauliflower, cabbage, celery, and lettuce, usually served at dinner in, with, or after the soup, fish, or meats which constitute the principal part of the repast, and not, like fruits generally, as dessert.
 (Nix v.
 Hedden, 149 U.S. 304 (1893), retrieved December 21, 2010 from http://caselaw.lp.findlaw.com/cgi-bin/getcase.pl?court=us&vol=149&invol=304)

 The fruit is a plant organ that is considered as a reproductive part of the plant shoot system in the angiosperms, along with the flower and seed.
 It is distinct from the vegetative parts of the plant shoot which consist of the stem and leaves.
 Its participation in plant reproduction, however, is indirect.
 Its main functions are to enclose and protect the seed and to help in its dispersal.